dataiku/dss-plugin-neo4j/README.md

 ## Plugin information

 This Plugin will let you interact with the Neo4j graph database directly from Dataiku DSS.
+The current version of the Plugin offers the ability to load Dataiku data directly into Neo4j.
+In particular, it will let create new nodes and attributes from Dataiku Datasets, as well as setting their properties.

 ## Using the Plugin